View Source AWS.ECS (aws-elixir v1.0.9)

 in the Amazon Elastic Container Service Developer Guide.

-container instances.
-We recommend that you launch new container instances to
+apply to Windows container instances.
+We recommend that you launch new container

 in the Amazon Elastic Container Service Developer Guide.